Nimes, France Guide

 Day Trips

-Approximately 45 minutes by car Experience the vibrant energy of Montpellier, a dynamic university city with a rich history.
-Explore the Place de la Comédie, the city's central square, and wander through the charming medieval streets of the Écusson (old town).
-Visit the Fabre Museum, home to a impressive collection of European art.
-Montpellier offers a blend of history, culture, and modern life.
+40 minutes by car Experience the vibrant city of Montpellier, a dynamic hub of culture and innovation.
+Explore the Place de la Comédie, the heart of the city, and wander through the historic Écusson district.
+Visit the Musée Fabre, home to a remarkable collection of European art, and stroll through the Jardin des Plantes, one of the oldest botanical gardens in France.
+Montpellier offers a delightful blend of history, art, and modern energy.

 Travel Time